Alysonn2n/crud-java-api/README.md

 ## First Java API

 Hey, how is it going?
-So, this is a simple CRUD api that i made using as base `freecodecamp` videos
+So, this is a simple CRUD api that i made using `maven` and `spring-boot`, with the help of `freecodecamp` videos.

 ### Setup

-First, you need to have docker installed at your computer, so check out docker website and see how to install it on your operation system (https://docs.docker.com/get-docker/).
+First, you need to have docker installed on your computer, so check out docker website and see how to install it on your operation system (https://docs.docker.com/get-docker/).

 Then, run on terminal: